MichaelHillcox/Mikey/README.md

 # MiKeY
-My contact hub for my MiKeY alias
+My contact hub for my MiKeY alias and hopefully to be more.